Wald tests of singular hypotheses: Conclusion

 For quadratic forms, the usual canonical form leads to a particular class of distributions parametrized by a collection of eigenvalues (recall Lemma~\ref{lem:quadratic-forms-spectral}).
 It would be interesting to study Schur convexity properties of this class of distributions, which would provide further insights into asymptotic conservativeness of Wald tests of singular hypotheses.

 Finally, this paper has focused on testing a single constraint.
-It would be interesting to develop a general theory for Wald tests of hypotheses that are defined in terms of several constraints.
-In this setting the choice of the constraints representing a null hypothesis will play an important role in the distribution theory, as exemplified by \cite{gaffke:1999} and \cite{gaffke:2002}.
+A natural follow-up problem is to study Wald tests of hypotheses defined by several constraints.
+In this setting the choice of the constraints representing a null hypothesis has an important effect on the distribution theory, as exemplified by Gaffke, Steyer and von Davier \cite{gaffke1999} and Gaffke, Heiligers and Offinger \cite{gaffke2002}.
+As also mentioned in the \hyperref[sec:intro]{Introduction}, the new work of {Dufour}, {Renault} and {Zinde-Walsh} \cite{dufour2013} addresses some of the issues arising with multiple constraints.